-We’ve all had intrusive, negative and anxious thoughts, never more so than in recent times with money struggles and Winter fast approaching.
+We’ve all had intrusive, negative and anxious thoughts, never more so than in recent times with money struggles and the January blues starting to hit.
 They can feel all consuming at times, like they’re the only thoughts we’ve ever had and that we’ll never escape them and their repeating pattern.

 Having a day like that when your brain is on high alert is normal.
 But there’s no reason to suffer through them – you are in control of them, even if it might not always feel like that.